Arlington1985/dai-deployment/README.md

 ## TODO
 * Add validation of input variables.
 Terraform doesn't have any functionality to provide such validation out of the box.
 There is some workaround but at the end you can't build complex validation because different major minor versions depend on different version of CUDA and CUDNN libraries.
 My choose is to build command line tool which will execute terraform command after validation.
 * Current functionality only support docker installation with on top of the RHEL OS.
 But DAI has another options which would be better to include them to this project.
+* Add load balancer and autoscaling before ec2 instance in order to provide horizontal scaling.